Michel-p16/PDS-Project/docs/source/evaluation_single.rst

 Further Analysis
 ----------------------------------------------------------

-As you can see, all our models achieve the same values for all the evaluation metrics.
-This is not an error in our code or in our data, we have checked this multiple times as we couldn't believe it either.
-But it seems that all the models perform exactly the same on the single select questions, despite being quite different.
-The good thing about that is, that all the metrics are really good.
-That means in 97% of all predictions, the model is right.
+As you can see, all our models achieve similar values for all evaluation metrics.
+This is very positive, since all the values are really good for text classification tasks.
+It means that in approximatly 97% of all predictions, the models are right.

 If you want to dive into the training process, you can take a look at the behavior of the loss values for both training and validation loss.